-Apathy, which is a lack of interest or enthusiasm, can fuel a cycle of addiction.
-Once caught in such a cycle, teens can spiral and find themselves dealing with issues such as depression.
+Apathy, which is a lack of interest or enthusiasm, can fuel the cycle of addiction.
+Once caught in such a cycle, teens can spiral and find themselves dealing with mental health disorders such as depression.
 When teens are struggling with substance abuse and mental health simultaneously, they require a dual diagnosis treatment program in order to fully recover.

 What is Apathy?